msmahesh22/Mapr-install/README.md

 1. Enable EPEL repo and install ansible (yum install ansible )
 2. Copy ansible.zip and unzip it in / .
+3.	add your patch file to /ansible/roles/mapr-patch/files/ dir
-3. Update the host inventory file (/ansible/hostinv ) based on your requirement
+4. Update the host inventory file (/ansible/hostinv ) based on your requirement

 Add the cluster node lists under the group [apps] and mention respective disk names.
 Eg :